Joran van der Sloot: 2010 arrest

 Peruvian officials named Van der Sloot as the lone suspect in the homicide investigation.
-Interpol issued an international arrest warrant for Van der Sloot, believing that he had fled to Chile, possibly intending to return to Aruba through Argentina.
-Van der Sloot was sighted entering Chile via the Chacalluta border crossing, north of Arica, on 31 May 2010.
+An Interpol notice was issued regarding Van der Sloot and it was believed that he had fled to Chile, possibly intending to return to Aruba through Argentina.
+Van der Sloot was sighted entering Chile via the Chacalluta border crossing, north of Arica, on May 31, 2010.
 His ex-girlfriend, Melody Granadillo, said that Van der Sloot sent her a text message asking for money to buy a ticket back to Aruba.

-On 3 June, Van der Sloot was arrested near Curacaví by the Investigations Police of Chile while traveling in a rented taxi on highway 68 between the coastal city of Viña del Mar and the capital of Santiago.
+On June 3, Van der Sloot was arrested near Curacaví by the Investigations Police of Chile while traveling in a rented taxi on highway 68 between the coastal city of Viña del Mar and the capital of Santiago.
 He was found with a laptop, foreign currency, a business card case, detailed charts of ocean currents around Lima, and bloody clothes.
-His phone's SIM card was missing, which made mobile phone tracking of his location impossible.
+Police found that his phone's SIM card was missing, which at the time would have made tracking Van der Sloot's location through his phone impossible.

 He told Chilean police that unidentified armed robbers hid in the hotel room and killed Flores when she disobeyed their order to be quiet.
 Van der Sloot's Dutch attorney claimed that his client was on his way to Santiago to turn himself in.
-He was subsequently expelled and transported by Chilean police in a Cessna 310 back to Arica to be handed over to Peruvian authorities at the Chacalluta border crossing on 4 June.
+He was subsequently expelled and transported by Chilean police in a Cessna 310 back to Arica to be handed over to Peruvian authorities at the Chacalluta border crossing on June 4.

-Van der Sloot arrived at Lima police headquarters on 5 June, where he was interrogated about the Flores murder while represented by attorney Luz Maria Romero Chinchay.
+Van der Sloot arrived at Lima police headquarters on June 5, where he was interrogated about the Flores murder while represented by attorney Luz Maria Romero Chinchay.
 The Dutch embassy provided a translator for his defense.
 He was held in a seventh-floor cell and permitted to contact his mother.
 Van der Sloot was placed on suicide watch by guards after it was reported that he deliberately hit his head against a wall.
-On 10 June, he was moved to a cell at the prosecutor's office in central Lima.
+On June 10, he was moved to a cell at the prosecutor's office in central Lima.